venkataravuri/ai-ml-notes/docs/stats/probability.md

 Statistics is divided into two categories:
 - **Descriptive Statistics** - Offers methods to summarise data by transforming raw observations into meaningful information that is easy to interpret and share.
 Raw observations are just data, descriptive statistics transform these observations into insights that make sense.
 - **Inferential Statistics** - Offers methods to study experiments done on small samples of data and chalk out the inferences to the entire population (entire domain).

+### Definitions

+**Random sample** - A random sample is a collection of nn random variables X1,...,Xn​ that are independent and identically distributed with X.

+**Sample mean** - The sample mean of a random sample is used to estimate the true mean μμ of a distribution, is often noted X‾X and is defined as follows:

+**Central Limit Theorem**

+The central limit theorem states that if you take sufficiently large samples from a population, the samples’ means will be normally distributed, even if the population isn’t normally distributed.

+The central limit theorem in statistics states that, given a sufficiently large sample size, the sampling distribution of the mean for a variable will approximate a normal distribution regardless of that variable’s distribution in the population.

+Let us have a random sample X1,...,Xn following a given distribution with mean μ and variance σ2, then we have:

 ## Probability